rickrain/k8s-volumes/README.md

 _(15 minutes)_

 In this tutorial, you will explore volume storage that is attached to a node.
 In Azure, this kind of volume storage is attached to a node as an [Azure data disk](https://azure.microsoft.com/en-us/services/storage/disks/).
 Because the volume is attached to the node, multiple pods running on a node are able to persist and share data.
 This also allows a pod to retrieve that data if the pod gets deleted and re-created on the node.

-The following diagram illustrates this kind of storage/persistence on the node.

-TODO: Insert diagram here

 This tutorial uses the same nginx container you used previously to demonstrate the learning objectives.
 Before proceeding, review [`02-node-storage.yaml`](./02-node-storage.yaml) to familiarize yourself with what it does.
 In particular, notice the following changes: